Mlleallemand/Capstone/README.md

-# Disaster Response Pipeline Project
+# Online offer response analysis

 This repository contains an analysis using parametric statistics (ANOVA, ttests) as well as a Random Forest Classifier in order to assess which offers to send to which customer groups.